ec1oud/evproduction.org/wiki/Electric_vehicle.md

 Why electricity?:

--   First, electricity offers outstanding benefits… beginning with the opportunity to diversify fuel sources “upstream” of the vehicle.
+-   First, electricity offers outstanding benefits, beginning with the opportunity to diversify fuel sources “upstream” of the vehicle.
 In other words, the electricity that is used to drive the vehicle can be made from the best local fuel sources – natural gas, coal,